Newbury, New Hampshire

 Newbury is a town in Merrimack County, New Hampshire, United States.
 The population was 2,172 at the 2020 census.

-Newbury is home to part of Lake Sunapee, including Mount Sunapee State Park Beach.
-Mount Sunapee Resort, a ski area in Mount Sunapee State Park, is in the west.
-The town includes the villages of Newbury, Blodgett Landing and South Newbury.
+The town includes the villages of Newbury, Blodgett Landing and South Newbury, as well as a portion of Mount Sunapee Resort, a ski area, and a portion of Lake Sunapee, including the beach at Mount Sunapee State Park.

 History

-Situated at the south end of Lake Sunapee, the town has gone through numerous name changes.
-It started in 1753 as "Dantzic", after the Baltic seaport.
+Situated at the south end of Lake Sunapee, the town was founded as "Dantzic", after Danzig, a Baltic seaport.
 The first provincial grant in 1754 named the town "Hereford", in honor of Edward Devereaux, Viscount Hereford.
-Colonial Governor John Wentworth renewed the grant in 1772 under the name "Fishersfield", for his brother-in-law John Fisher.
-The town was finally incorporated as "Newbury" in 1837, as suggested by settlers originally from Newbury, Massachusetts.
+John Wentworth renewed the grant in 1772 under the name "Fishersfield", for his brother-in-law John Fisher.
+The town was incorporated as "Newbury" in 1837, a name suggested by settlers originally from Newbury, Massachusetts.